dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 What a busy summer!
 We merged 256 PRs between July 1st and August 31.
 We’d like to thank the 22 community members who contributed to the [dbt Product docs](https://docs.getdbt.com) for the 1st time :pray:

-* Based on YOUR feedback, we've made the following changes:
+* Based on YOUR feedback, we made the following changes:
 	- [Permissions table](/docs/cloud/manage-access/enterprise-permissions) for Enterprise accounts
 	- [Browser session page](/docs/cloud/about-cloud/browsers#browser-sessions) that clarifies dbt Cloud’s browser session time and when it logs users off.<br />